 The SMS shall unlock each redundant gateway with a license.

 The SMS shall differentiate between sites and connections.
-A connection shall be a hardware connection of controller over IP, direct, or dial up to the multi-site gateway.
-A site shall be a collection of any connection from any multi-site gateway.
+A connection shall be a hardware connection of controller over IP, direct, or dial up to the Multi-Site Gateway.
+A site shall be a collection of any connection from any Multi-Site Gateway.

 Operators shall be able to add connections to sites as needed.